kissartisan/I-commit-to/gritmythology/quotes-to-ponder.md

 - You are what they said until you think you are
 - Those you dare to believe in themselves are ones who will only succeed
 - Consumer of knowledge, producer of wisdom
+- Always think of being a producer rather than being a consumer
+- What separates the rich and the poor?
+It's about being a producer rather than a consumer